colab-coop/bylaws/ARTICLE-1.markdown

 5. Has read the current CoLab Mission Statement and Values and agreed to them in an email to the Membership Circle

-The Members may choose to ignore or waive any or all of the criteria stated above, upon consensus.
+The Member Body may choose to ignore or waive any or all of the criteria stated above, upon consensus.

 (c) Acceptance of Members